Greene County DUI Court Process

 First Offense

-- License Suspension: 1 year.
-You may be eligible for a restricted license after a certain period.
+- License suspension: Your driver's license will be suspended for one year.
+You may be eligible for a restricted license during the suspension period.

 Second Offense